jberkel/sms-backup-plus/README.md

  * Version of Android / brand of phone used

 If it is related to backing up / restoring you should also enable the sync log in debug mode (Advanced settings) and attach a relevant portion of it.
-The sync log is located on your SD card as `sms_backup_plus.log` (in the directory `Android/data/com.zegoggles.smssync/files`).
+The sync log is stored as `sms_backup_plus.log` (in the directory `Android/data/com.zegoggles.smssync/files`).

-👉 1.5.11: new log file path, previously on external storage
+👉 1.5.11: new log file path, previously on external storage / sdcard.

 To attach the sync log create a "gist" (https://gist.github.com) and link to the gist you created instead of posting the full content in the issue.